isblab/nurd/README.md

 ### Simulations
-There are five independent simulations:
+These are the independent simulations:
 1. Modeling of MHR subcomplex : `mhr`
 2. Modeling of MHM subcomplex : `mhm`
 3. Modeling of NuDe subcomplex : `nude`
 4. Modeling of MHR without using the EM data : `mhr_xl_ctrl`
-5. Modeling of MHM using a single copy of MBD3 : `mhm_ctrl`

 ## Protocol
 ### Sampling